sp1thas/dropboxignore/docs/installation.md

-# Installation

-Below you will all the available installation options. dropboxignore is currently available only for macOS and Linux systems.
+Below you will find all the available installation options. `dropboxignore` is currently available only for macOS and Linux systems.
 For macOS, Homebrew is required.

-## Basic Installation
+## Using the kickstart script

 === "cURL"